mammothbane/leamin/_posts/2018-07-28-first-session.md

 Tenoch, ever in the front, holds the prisoner over his head and roars, running down the path.
 This garners the attention of a nearby sentry in a tree, who fires a few arrows from his bow until Henri Commands him to fall.
 He dies instantly when he hits the ground.
-The group prepars to fight their way into the goblin village.
+The group prepares to fight their way into the goblin village.